We will continue to update the FAQ as new questions come up and when we have more details to add.

 One important goal of OneIT@Iowa is to increase the efficiency and effectiveness of IT by transforming the way IT commodity and infrastructure services are delivered, so that resources can be reallocated toward innovation and unit-specific IT needs.
 In doing so, we must also identify areas where specialization and innovation are critical to meet unique needs in research and instruction, and assure that those needs are properly addressed.

 In parallel to the efficiency projects, a long-term vision for OneIT was developed through a series of retreats involving leaders of each IT unit on campus.
 The UI IT community is evolving into a unified IT organization called OneIT.
-Unification is designed to create a more cohesive, easy experience for IT customers, enable us to maximize the impact of IT investment and better meet the needs of interdisciplinary activities, and allow us to learn from each other.
+Unification is designed to create a more cohesive, consistent experience for IT customers, enable us to maximize the impact of IT investment and better meet the needs of interdisciplinary activities, and allow us to learn from each other.

 How will the unique needs of units be met?